-This memorial opened in 1995 is dedicated to the memory of fallen soldiers who had died during pointless and ruthless Afghan War.
-The name Black Tulip is derived from the nickname of An-12 transport aircraft which carried dead bodies of Soviet soldiers back home from Afghanistan.
-The centrepiece of the memorial is a statue of a sitting soldier holding a rifle.
-His head is bowed and he is staring fixedly at the ground.
-Etched upon his face is the emotion of horror, defeat and devastation.
-Black Tulip War Memorial stands as a compelling reminder to all visitors of Yekaterinburg of inhuman cruelty of war.
+This memorial, opened in 1995, is dedicated to the memory of fallen soldiers who had died during the pointless and ruthless Afghan War.
+The name Black Tulip is derived from the nickname of An-12 transport aircraft, which carried dead bodies of Soviet soldiers back home from Afghanistan.
+The centerpiece of the memorial is a statue of a sitting soldier holding a rifle.
+His head is bowed, and he is staring fixedly at the ground.
+Etched upon his face is the emotion of horror, defeat, and devastation.
+Black Tulip War Memorial stands as a compelling reminder to all visitors of Yekaterinburg of the inhuman cruelty of war.